 "Why the Geographic Variation in Health Care Spending Can’t Tell Us Much about the Efficiency or Quality of our Health Care System" - a Sept.
 2014 report by the Brookings Institution, argues that a one-size-fits-all health-care approach won’t cut medical spending.
 [55 pp,PDF]

 On Sept.
 18, new estimates released from the Office of the Actuary at the Centers for Medicare and Medicaid Services (CMS) project that aggregate health care spending in the United States will grow at an average annual rate of 5.8 percent for 2012-22, or 1.0 percentage point faster than the expected growth in the gross domestic product (GDP).
 The health care share of GDP by 2022 is projected to rise to 19.9 percent from its 2011 level of 17.9 percent.

-The findings appear as a Health Affairs Web article and will be published in the October issue.
+The findings appear as a Health Affairs Web article.
 The article provides an analysis of how Americans are likely to spend their health care dollars in the coming decade, with projections for spending by different sectors, payers, and sponsors.
 The projections reflect a combination of factors affecting health care spending, including provisions of the Affordable Care Act (ACA) that increase health insurance coverage and forecasted changes in the nation's economy.